 The dimension of the availability of emergency exit for evacuation (X1.2), the dimension of the material condition of the ship hull (X1.2), the dimension of plimsoll implementation (X1.3), and the dimension of the availability of ship crash resistance system (X1.4) are the dimensions necessary to be maintained.
 The results explain that the four dimensions are important factors and have performances that sufficiently fulfill the expectation of the users of riverboat services on the Musi River.
 Hence, they are necessary to be maintained.
 The dimensions of expertise in ship operation (X4.1), Seafarers' compliance with regulations (X4.2), Seafarers' ability to respond to emergencies (X4.3), and ship condition checking before departure (X4.4) are those with low priorities.
 The results explain that, according to most service users, every Seafarer has good compliance with regulations, an excellent ability to respond to emergencies, has checked the ship's condition before departure, and can operate well.
 Thus, these four dimensions are included in the low priorities to be improved.
-The dimensions of the availability and sufficiency of life jackets (X2.1), the availability and sufficiency of lifebuoys (X2.2), the availability and sufficiency of fire extinguishers (X2.3), the availability and sufficiency of equipment (X2.4), starboard hull lighting and left hull lighting (X3.1), surround lighting (X3.2), and sound signal in the form of a horn (X3.3) show good performances but, according to the service users, these are not the things to be paid attention.
+The dimensions of the availability and sufficiency of lifebuoys (X2.2), the availability and sufficiency of fire extinguishers (X2.3), the availability and sufficiency of lifebuoys (X2.2), the availability and sufficiency of service users, these are not the things to be paid attention.
 The results explain that service users have been satisfied enough with these seven dimensions, so they are not the priorities to be improved.